 You’ve reached the end!
 Or maybe it’s actually the beginning.
 Once you’ve rolled out your new intranet home page, you have to nurture it.
 Kind of like a baby.
 Understand where it succeeds and where it fails.
 Then act on that information.
 Provide new features and test new ideas.
 See what sticks to the wall and what falls flat.
 Then build on those successes (and those failures).

-If you missed Matt’s earlier pieces on intranet home page design, you can catch up on the previous three here.
-Get started with part one right now!
-You can follow up with Part two and Part three as well.
+If you missed Matt’s earlier pieces on intranet home page design, you can catch up on the previous ones below!

 Intranet projects are a lot of work but are an integral part of internal culture and productivity.
 Let’s help get you started on the right foot with Valo Intranet.
 See why our intranet in-a-box solution can not only get you started but bring your digital workplace to new heights too!